 NFSv4 is the new version 4 implementation that supports secure user authentication via Kerberos.
 NFSv4 requires one single port only and thus is better suited for environments behind a firewall than NFSv3.

-The protocol is specified as http://tools.ietf.org/html/rfc3530 ₽.
+The protocol is specified as https://datatracker.ietf.org/doc/html/rfc3530 a.

 pNFS

 Parallel NFS, a protocol extension of NFSv4.
 Any pNFS clients can directly access the data on an NFS server.

 Important: Need for DNS